Nature's Bakery counters suit over Patrick's sponsorship

 DAYTONA BEACH, Fla.
-(AP) -- Nature's Bakery filed a response to a $31 million breach of contract suit brought by Stewart-Haas Racing because the company severed its sponsorship with Danica Patrick.
+(AP) -- Nature's Bakery filed its response to a $31 million breach of contract suit brought by Stewart-Haas Racing because the company severed its sponsorship with Danica Patrick.

-The counterclaim in North Carolina Superior Court came a little more than a day before the season-opening Daytona 500.
+The counterclaim filed Friday in North Carolina Superior Court came a little more than a day before the season-opening Daytona 500.
 Patrick is to start 12th in Sunday's race.

 Nature's Bakery contends Stewart-Haas Racing ''could not control'' Patrick and allowed her to endorse products that rivaled the fig bars and brownies sold by Nature's Bakery.
 The company said it was spending $15 million a year and expected four times the return for sponsoring Patrick's car.